What is Software Engineering?

 1. Applications engineers – This type of engineer creates or adapts applications or programs for businesses and organizations.
 They analyze the end user’s need then design, build, install and maintain the application as appropriate.

 2. Systems engineers – This type of engineer coordinates the creation, maintenance and growth of computer systems made for businesses.
-They collaborate with each department to identify its needs, provide technical recommendations and direction and set up networks that connect computers to the company.
+They collaborate with each department to identify its needs, provide technical recommendations and direction and set up networks that connect computers throughout the company.

 There are a few different levels of software engineering: